Saiyanffs/Scientific-Calculator/README.md

 Mini project that I've been working on.

-Even thou this is a simple project I tried to respect all proper ways and rules of writing clean code, So files are already very performance friendly and it is responsive.
+Even thou this is a simple project I tried to respect all proper ways and rules of writing clean code,<br>
+So files are already very performance friendly and it is responsive.

-In further versions of this project I plan to add more functions, As well as options to save some calculated numbers to be used again.
+In further versions of this project I plan to add more functions,<br>
+As well as options to save some calculated numbers to be used again.

 Style.css = "autoprefixer", "css-nano"<br>